Oswald Mosley: Internment

 Mosley did not know that MI5 and Special Branch had deeply penetrated the BUF and were also monitoring him through listening devices.
 Beginning in 1934, they were increasingly worried that Mosley's noted oratory skills would convince the public to provide financial support to the BUF, enabling it to challenge the political establishment.
 American journalist and writer John Gunther described Mosley in 1940 as "strikingly handsome.
 He is probably the best orator in England.
 His personal magnetism is very great".
-His agitation was officially tolerated until the events of the Battle of France in May 1940 made the government consider him too dangerous.
+Mosley's agitation was officially tolerated until the events of the Battle of France in May 1940 made the government consider him too dangerous.
 Mosley, who at that time was focused on pleading for the British to accept Hitler's peace offer of October 1939, was detained on 23 May 1940, less than a fortnight after Winston Churchill became prime minister.
 Mosley was interrogated for 16 hours by Lord Birkett but was never formally charged with a crime, and was instead interned under Defence Regulation 18B.
 Most other active fascists in Britain met the same fate, resulting in the BUF's practical removal at an organised level from the United Kingdom's political stage.
 Mosley's wife, Diana, was also interned in June, shortly after the birth of their son Max Mosley; the Mosleys lived together for most of the war in a house in the grounds of Holloway prison.
 The BUF was proscribed by the British government later that year.

 Mosley used the time in confinement to read extensively in classics, particularly regarding politics and war, with a focus upon key historical figures.
 He refused visits from most BUF members, but on 18 March 1943, Dudley and Norah Elam (who had been released by then) accompanied Unity Mitford to see her sister Diana.
 Mosley agreed to be present because he mistakenly believed that it was Lady Redesdale, Diana and Unity's mother, who was accompanying Unity.
 The internment, particularly that of Lady Mosley, resulted in significant public debate in the press, although most of the public supported the government's actions.
 Others demanded a trial, either in the hope it would end the detention or in the hope of a conviction.
 During his internment he developed what would become a lifelong friendship with his fellow-prisoner Cahir Healy, a Catholic Irish nationalist MP for the Northern Irish Parliament.

 In November 1943, the Home Secretary, Herbert Morrison, ordered the release of the Mosleys.
 After a fierce debate in the House of Commons, Morrison's action was upheld by a vote of 327–26.
 Mosley, who was suffering with phlebitis, spent the rest of the war confined under house arrest and police supervision.
 On his release from prison, he first stayed with his sister-in-law Pamela Mitford, followed shortly by a stay at the Shaven Crown Hotel in Shipton-under-Wychwood.
 He then purchased Crux Easton House, near Newbury, with Diana.
 He and his wife remained the subject of much press attention.